Beachbody is one of the most popular fitness companies on the planet.

 One great touch that I like is, before you start any workout video, the app or website will always remind you of what you’ll need before you get into it.

-A few workouts inside Beachbody on Demand use only your bodyweight and no extra equipment.
+A few workouts inside BODi use only your bodyweight and no extra equipment.
 But it will often be necessary to have at least a yoga or exercise mat, some light dumbbells, resistance bands, and sometimes a medicine ball and a stability ball.

 To start, you won’t need much of anything except a 6×6 foot space and a comfortable mat or surface to workout on.